Best Xcopy Alternative in Windows 11, 10, 7, XP (Video Tutorial)

 Copy files to another location

-2. Click Backup tab and scroll down to find File Sync option.
+- Click Sync tab and scroll down to find Basic Sync option.
 Click it.

-3. Click on Add Folder and then Browse in the pop-up window to add the files you want to copy.
+- Click on Add Folder and then add the files you want to copy.

-5. (Optional) Click Sync Options to set up email notification.
-Click Schedule to set sync mode from Daily, Weekly, Monthly, Event-trigger and Real-time modes.
+- (Optional) Click Options to set up email notification.
+Click Schedule to set sync mode from Daily, Weekly, Monthly, Event-trigger and USB plug in modes.

 It is a wise move to choose Xcopy alternative when you facing Xcopy not working or fails to copy files issue.
 AOMEI Backupper is able to copy files from one location to another in another way.
 For Windows Server Operating Systems users, AOMEI Backupper Server is of much more help.